Boots and Macmillan: Working together to improve the lives of people living with cancer

 Here at Boots we are at the heart of the nation’s healthcare needs, whether it’s through the simple provision of plasters or in supporting customers and patients with more serious health issues, like diabetes, asthma and cancer.
 We’ve been working with Macmillan Cancer Support since 2009 to ensure that everyone across the UK, personally or indirectly affected by cancer, can access the best cancer information and support in their local community.

 We want to have a positive impact on the lives of those affected by cancer by giving them what they need at the right time.
-Our partnership with Macmillan means we have been able to significantly increase the amount of cancer information and support we can give to our customers.
-And, because we’re Boots, we do this in accessible and trusted high street stores, in the community, as well as online.
+Our partnership with Macmillan means we have been able to significantly increase the amount of cancer information and support we can give to our customers in accessible and trusted high street stores, in the community, as well as online.

 A few years ago Boots customers and colleagues voted for Macmillan to be our national charity partner because so many people have been touched by cancer or have had their lives improved through the support of Macmillan.
 The partnership is another way we can show our commitment to providing excellent customer care and there are plenty of ways we’ve been getting involved – and lots of highlights to share.

-Since our partnership with Macmillan began there have been so many wonderful achievements.
-Here are three big examples that we are proud to share:
+Here are four big examples that we are proud to share:

 Boots Macmillan Information Pharmacists

-- Since September 2012 we’ve trained more than 1,700 of our pharmacists to be Boots Macmillan Information Pharmacists, which has greatly exceeded our target
+- Since September 2012 we’ve trained more than 1,850 of our pharmacists to be Boots Macmillan Information Pharmacists.

 Kim Baker, Boots Macmillan Information Pharmacist comments: